boxuk/wp-packages/Readme.md

 ## How to use

 This mono repo allows you to develop any of the packages.
+To start a WordPress development environment to test against, either:

+run `docker-compose up -d wordpress` to start the container \
+or \
+run `bin/start`, which runs composer & npm installs, starts the container and runs npm start

-To start a WordPress development environment to test against, just run `docker-compose up -d wordpress` and you'll be able to access WordPress at [http://localhost:8000](http://localhost:8000).
+and you'll be able to access WordPress at [http://localhost:8000](http://localhost:8000).

 We use [Monorepo Builder](https://github.com/symplify/monorepo-builder) tools to manage the mono-repo dependancies.